javajon/katacoda-solver/roadmap.md

 - Add .cypress tests to archetypes
 - Currently assuming all solutions are in a sh file, instead put all contents in solutions directory into an encrpyted zip.
 - Perhaps a verbose logging switch, currently logs in /var/log/solver.log
+- Consider optional container image on release page.

 ## Feedback is Important

 Your insights as a Challenge author around the authoring process and how to improve this utility and the rest of the platform is important.
-When you have feedback please consider adding an issue to this project or email me directly jonathan.johnson@dijure.com.
+When you have feedback please consider adding an [issue](https://github.com/javajon/katacoda-solver/issues) to this project or email me directly jonathan.johnson@dijure.com.
 Issues outside of the solver utility and more about the platform may be submitted to support@katacoda.com.